MissionToPsyche-Iridium/iridium_23e_year_sim-se/README.md

    npm install
    ```

-2. Deploy to GitHub Pages (this will deploy to the merge2-Armandov3 branch):
+2. Deploy to GitHub Pages (this will deploy the dist directory to the merge2-Armandov3 branch):
    ```
    npm run deploy
    ```